-If you are aged 18 years or over, you can bring up to A$900 worth of general goods into Australia duty-free.
+If you are aged 18 years or over, you can bring up to AUD900 worth of general goods into Australia duty free.

-If you are under 18 years of age there is a A$450 limit.
+If you are under 18 years of age the limit is AUD450.

-There are no duty-free concessions on tobacco or alcohol for travellers aged under 18.
+There are no duty free concessions on tobacco or alcohol for travellers aged under 18 years of age.

 Travelling with family